magnostherobot/medical-backend/Report/report.md

 ### Design Choices:
 - Scrum
 Using the scrum approach as advised by the project specifications facilitated the planning and running of group meetings.
 As the year wide protocol continued to change throughout the development process, an agile working process addressed the complex problem of changing requirements through its iterative and incremental system.
+One of the essential parts of this process was distribution of responsibility, planning of time and ordering of tasks for the next release.
+Oftentimes we had to spend some time researching a topic before we could decide on the task allocation and if it should be included in the next release.
+For example, we decided early on that the file-conversion was less important... **To be continued**
 **MORE SHOULD BE SAID HERE PLZ?**

 - Database